Virtual Clinic Videos

 McNamara

-and blue sky backdrop.Foam Core board cut to represent hills
+blue sky backdrop.Foam Core board cut to represent hills covered

-covered with ground foam provides a slight 3D aspect.
-Trees
+with ground foam provides a slight 3D aspect.
+Trees added in front

 Electronics